japila-books/spark-sql-internals/docs/spark-sql-RelationalGroupedDataset.md

 agg(aggExpr: (String, String), aggExprs: (String, String)*): DataFrame
 ----

-`agg` creates a link:spark-sql-DataFrame.adoc[DataFrame] with the rows being the result of executing grouping expressions (specified using link:spark-sql-Column.adoc[columns] or names) over row groups.
+`agg` creates a spark-sql-DataFrame.md[DataFrame] with the rows being the result of executing grouping expressions (specified using spark-sql-Column.md[columns] or names) over row groups.

-NOTE: You can use link:spark-sql-Column.adoc[untyped] or link:spark-sql-TypedColumn.adoc[typed] column expressions.
+NOTE: You can use spark-sql-Column.md[untyped] or spark-sql-TypedColumn.md[typed] column expressions.

 [source, scala]
 ----